hknutzen/Netspoc/technical.markdown

 * usage only with router models suitable for outgoing acl
 * only at interfaces with one main-interface per hardware

-**Further restrictions (both about crosslink networks)are specified in policy language documentation, but not tested for here, will probably be tested later...**

-As Netspoc distinguishes between interface and interface hardware (where ACLs are generated), Netspoc transfers the information to the hardware by deleting the `{no_in_acl}` attribute from the routers interface-objects and setting appropriate hardware flags `{no_in_acl}`,`{need_out_acl}` in the routers hardware objects.

 ### Apply crosslink information
-Functions: `set_zone`, `check_crosslink`

 Networks just connecting managed routers may be marked as crosslink networks during topology declaration:

     network: network_1 = {ip = 10.2.2.1; crosslink;}

-Routers connected by crosslink networks actually act as a single router, which is why ACLs need to be be created only at the outer interfaces of a crosslinked router cluster:
+Routers connected by crosslink networks act as a single router, causing ACLs to be needed only at the outer interfaces of a crosslinked router cluster.
+This holds only in cases where the clustered routers have equal filter types though.
+Otherwise, interfaces of routers with stronger filter types still have to filter information coming from routers with weaker filter types, that let pass more information.

 {% include image.html src="./crosslink.png" description="Routers connected by crosslink network.
 If filtertypes of both routers are equally strong, no filtering is needed at the crosslink network interfaces." %}